otrv4/otrv4-prekey-server/otrv4-prekey-server.md

   messages available for this identity".
 ```

-## Query the server for its storage status
+## Query the Prekey Server for its Storage Status

 ```
 Alice                                                Prekey Server